nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 > **Role:** Average positioning, serves local area, moderate neighbors

 **When to use:** Typical deployment.
-Your repeater is in an elevated position, serving your local neighborhood.
+Your repeater is in an elevated position, serving a more localised area.
 You see 3-8 neighbors.

 ```
 set txdelay 0.8